Remote job filters for veterans should help you find better roles faster.

 Better matches.

-A good remote job search should help you narrow by the things that actually matter:
+A good remote job search should help you narrow by the things that actually matter.

 Pay.